Post Summary: Our Current Travel Blogging Photography Gear List

 Personally, we shoot with Canon and Leica.
 We’ll describe their uses and features below, and that will be the majority focus of this post.

 The Canon 5D Mark IV is our default DSLR camera body.
 With wifi capabilities, mobile app options, and a touchscreen LCD monitor, it’s been extremely convenient to use when traveling.
 This camera is able to shoot 4K video and 30 frames per second, but we personally have chosen it for it’s color profile!

 It also has a weather-sealed body, which is essential for those rainy hikes in Washington!

 Canon EOS R

-The Canon EOS R is Canon’s first mirrorless camera.
-It has a weather-sealed body, which means we are able to take it on Pacific Northwest hikes and not worry about the rain ruining our investment!
+The Canon EOS R series is Canon’s mirrorless camera.
+It has a weather-sealed body, which means we were able to take it on Pacific Northwest hikes and not worry about the rain ruining our travel photography gear!